- Multi-Purpose Trail

 Friends of Wadsworth Trails is a group of Wadsworth area residents who help raise awareness and facilitate the implementation of the Multi-modal Transportation Plan adopted by the City of Wadsworth in the fall of 2010.
 Their purpose is to help bring about community involvement by providing input, resources, and volunteer labor in the development and operations of this system.
 The group has members of all ages and imagines a system of trails connecting parks and other community destinations which is accessible, safe, and available to all.
 Friends of Wadsworth Trails meets on the first Thursday of every month to discuss current and future events sponsored by the group.

-Questions about Wadsworth's Multi-Purpose Trail may be directed to Harry Stark via email.
+Questions about Wadsworth's Multi-Purpose Trail may be directed to Robert Patrick via email.